Serving Brown County

 ABOUT BRANDY

 I’m a Brownwood area native.
-My husband, Mike, and I met in high school and currently call the Salt Creek area home along with our 7 kids, 7 grandkids, 12 chickens, and a puppy dog named Sadie.
+My husband, Mike, and I met in high school and currently call the Salt Creek area home along with our 7 kids, 8 grandkids, 11 chickens, and a dog named Sadie.
 I love Brown County, and I’m passionate about the heritage and history of our land.

 Respectfully,